 The masters programme in Social Justice Education at UKZN has since 2008, included a course called Peace Education and Conflict Resolution.
 This article draws on experiences of three cohorts who participated in this course between 2010 and 2013.
 The students in the programme were predominantly school educators and principals.
 The course aimed to introduce these students to an aspect of social justice education broadly referred to as Peace Education.

 A key objective of the course was to introduce students to the peace literature, theory and practices as a way of enabling them to introduce peace education in their schools and to consider peace action and peace-related research as possible routes to intervening in their schools.
 It thus carried a dual-focus on theory and practice throughout.
 Students were introduced to the work of peace theorists such as Johan Galtung, Betty Reardon, Ian Harris, Gene Sharpe, Wangari Maathai, the work of several local conflict and peace researchers such as Collins (2013), Leoschut (2009, 2006), Xaba (2006), and Burton (2008) and to practical peace programmes and interventions such as that of the Alternatives to Violence Project (2002) and Peace Clubs (Mennonite Central Committee 2012).
-Using a mixture of lectures, student-led seminars, videos, case studies, student-led reviews of published articles, and participatory pedagogy which included games and group activities, the course attempted to get students to think deeply and critically about conflict, violence and injustice in schools and society, and to consider what interventions were possible.
-The course introduces conceptions of conflict as normal and potentially constructive when handled in creative ways.
+Using a variety of methods and participatory pedagogy , the course attempted to get students to think deeply and critically about conflict, violence and injustice in schools and society, and to consider what interventions were possible.
 It engages with broader conceptions of violence beyond physical violence (and war) to consider structural violence such as poverty and patriarchy where the agents or perpetrators are less visible and are part of systems and structures in society (Galtung 1969).
 The mapping projects discussed in this article therefore maintains a distinction between conflict and violence.
-It furthermore includes a separate category of injustice to sensitise educators to the broader concept of social justice, for example when school environments do not cater for disabled persons or when teachers’ facilities at a school are better than those provided for learners.critical educational The trilogy of terms, conflict, violence and injustice, is thus used consistently in the project and this article.
+It furthermore includes a separate category of injustice to sensitise educators to the broader concept of social justice, for example when school environments do not cater for disabled persons or when teachers’ facilities at a school are better than those provided for learners.
+The notion of justice also allows for critical consideration of how dominant cultures and educational systems determine what is taught, how it is taught and for what purposes. .
+Theorists like Freire (1970) and Kelly (1986) remind us of the dangers of school systems and curricula which alienate learners and foster authoritarianism because of their ideologies of expert teachers, certainty of knowledge and the one right answer.
+In response to the question why schools cannot protect young people from violence but rather perpetuate violence, Harber and Sakade (2009:172) note that ‘the overwhelming evidence is that the dominant or hegemonic model [of schooling] globally, with some exceptions, is authoritarian rather than democratic’.
+Furthermore, in South Africa, there are complex relationships between poverty and education.
+We are more likely to consider how poverty negatively affects education.
+However, Spaull (2015:34) also shows how the ‘poor quality of education that learners receive helps drive an intergenerational cycle of poverty where children inherit the social standing of their parents or caregivers, irrespective of their own abilities or effort’.
+This is an aspect of injustice that is important for educators to consider as it could challenge them more directly in terms of how they may be implicated in cycles of poor education and poverty.